Sparros/multi-sourced-retail-data-centralisation/README.md

 ## Project Overview
 The primary components of this project include:

+### Database Setup:
-###<b>Database Setup:</b>### Setting up a local PostgreSQL database named sales_data using pgAdmin 4 to store the extracted retail data.
+Setting up a local PostgreSQL database named sales_data using pgAdmin 4 to store the extracted retail data.

 ### AWS RDS Data Extraction:
 Extracting historical user data from an AWS RDS database using the provided credentials and methods in the DatabaseConnector and DataExtractor classes.

-Card Details Extraction from PDF: Extracting users' card details from a PDF document stored in an AWS S3 bucket, cleaning the data, and storing it in the dim_card_details table.
+### Card Details Extraction from PDF:
+Extracting users' card details from a PDF document stored in an AWS S3 bucket, cleaning the data, and storing it in the dim_card_details table.

-Store Data Retrieval from API: Retrieving store information through API endpoints, cleaning the data, and storing it in the dim_store_details table.
+### Store Data Retrieval from API:
+Retrieving store information through API endpoints, cleaning the data, and storing it in the dim_store_details table.

-Product Data Extraction from CSV: Extracting product data stored in a CSV format in an AWS S3 bucket, cleaning and standardising the weights, and storing it in the dim_products table.
+### Product Data Extraction from CSV:
+Extracting product data stored in a CSV format in an AWS S3 bucket, cleaning and standardising the weights, and storing it in the dim_products table.

-Order Data Extraction: Extracting order information from a database table and cleaning the data before storing it in the orders_table table.
+### Order Data Extraction:
+Extracting order information from a database table and cleaning the data before storing it in the orders_table table.

 File Structure